EloyRoger/brandonp-shoe-catalogue-api-frontend/README.md

 # Shoe Store App

-If you run a shoe store and haven't expanded into cyber-space yet, then you might be interested to know that this application will help you manage your stock, as well as give your customers the opportunity to interface with your store from the comfort of their own home!
+If you run a shoe store and haven't expanded into cyberspace yet, then you might be interested to know that this application will help you manage your stock, as well as give your customers the opportunity to interface with your store from the comfort of their own home!